Costică Ștefănescu: International career

 Ștefănescu played 64 matches, captaining 44 of them, for Romania.
 He made his debut at age 26 on 14 August 1977 when coach Ștefan Kovács sent him in the 70th minute to replace Ștefan Sameș in a 3–1 victory against Czechoslovakia in the Coupe Mohamed V final.
 Subsequently, he played four matches in the successful 1977–80 Balkan Cup, including both legs of the 4–3 aggregate win against Yugoslavia in the final.
 He also played five games during the Euro 1980 qualifiers.
-Then he captained the team throughout all the eight games in the 1982 World Cup qualifiers which include a 2–1 home win and a 0–0 away draw against England.
+Then he captained the team throughout all the eight games in the 1982 World Cup qualifiers which included a 2–1 home win and a 0–0 away draw against England.
 He played seven games in the successful Euro 1984 qualifiers, including two 1–0 wins over World Cup holders Italy, and Sweden, with Ștefănescu providing the assist for Rodion Cămătaru's goal in the victory against the Swedes.
 Coach Mircea Lucescu used him for the entirety of all three games in the final tournament which were a draw against Spain and losses to West Germany and Portugal, as his side failed to progress from their group.
 Subsequently, he played seven games during the 1986 World Cup qualifiers, including his last appearance for the national team which took place on 13 November 1985 in a 3–1 away win over Turkey.

 For representing his country at the Euro 1984 final tournament, Ștefănescu was decorated by President of Romania Traian Băsescu on 25 March 2008 with the Ordinul "Meritul Sportiv" – (The Medal "The Sportive Merit") class III.